James

 Introduction

-In this passage James offers a contrast between two types of wisdom.
-There is the earthly-demonic wisdom and the heavenly-spiritual wisdom.
+In this passage James offers a contrast between two types of preached wisdom.
+There is the wisdom of this age and the wisdom of the age to come.
 The earthly wisdom comes out of selfish ambition and is no better than lies or pretensions.
 The heavenly wisdom comes out of a personal relationship with God and issues in practical social concern for the needy and distressed.
-James most likely raises this issue as a warning to teachers and church members who promote false teaching.
 When we promote earthly wisdom we deny Christ.

 The passage

 v13.
-James addresses the worldly wise and calls on them to set aside words and replace them with deeds.
-True wisdom will issue in deeds of humility and it is true wisdom that should be exhibited in the fellowship of believers, not the power of secular oratory.
-The humility that James speaks of may be that of brokenness in the sight of God - unworthiness.
-Although, given the context, it is more likely gentleness as opposed to pride and boastfulness.
+James addresses the worldly wise teachers of the church and calls on them to set aside words and replace them with deeds.
+True wisdom will issue in deeds of humility and it is true wisdom that should be exhibited in the fellowship of believers, rather than the power of secular oratory.
+The humility that James speaks of may be that of brokenness in the sight of God, but given the context, it is more likely gentleness, as opposed to pride and boastfulness.

 v14.
-James now contrasts the humble of v13b with those controlled by "envy" and "selfish ambition."
-This is clearly a party-spirit problem where the party leaders are running their own personal agendas.
-James' exhortation is, "don't sin against the truth by boasting about your wisdom", GNB.
-He asks them to at least refrain from describing their selfish party-spirit as a product of God's wisdom.
+James now contrasts the humble wisdom of v13b with a wisdom of "fanatical ardor" and "quarrelsome spirit."
+This is clearly a party-spirit wisdom where believers are running their own personal agendas.
+James' exhortation is, "don't be arrogant and so promote the lie that selfish party-spirit is a product of God's wisdom."

 v15.
-Wisdom that expresses itself in party-spirit, enmity, offensive pride.... is not a wisdom that comes from God.
-Such wisdom has a different origin, namely, the devil.
-It is "earthly", ie. not from above, but rather earthbound, inferior, "bears the stamp of the world", Adamson.
+Wisdom that expresses itself in party-spirit, enmity, offensive pride.... is not a wisdom that derives from God.
+Such wisdom is "earthly", ie. not from above, but rather earthbound, inferior, "bears the stamp of the world", Adamson.
 It is "unspiritual", ie. sensual, devoid of the Spirit.
 It is "of the devil", demonic, instigated by Satan.

 v16.
 Those who proclaim this pseudo-wisdom, this non heavenly, unspiritual, ungodly, party-spirited wisdom, achieve no good for the church.
 Their wisdom does not build up the body of believers, rather it results in "disorder" (anarchy) and "evil practice" (promotes everything that is worthless rather than good).

 v18.
-Those who apply true wisdom, and as a result, honour God in their life, receive "peace" as their reward.
-They share in a congregation which affirms and edifies the membership.
-A blessing indeed.
+Those who apply true wisdom, and as a result, honour God in their life, are those who produce the fruits of godliness - they make for peace, and do their just acts in a peaceful way.

 Wisdom

-James writes to a divided church.
+James writes to a church fractured by argumentative members who are determined to push their own barrow.
 In our passage for study he sets out to attack those who proclaim a self-styled wisdom, while affirming those who proclaim a wisdom that comes from God.
 He seeks to expose those who, in the name of wisdom, of truthful speaking, practice envy and selfish ambition.
-At the same time he underlines the criteria that will enable us to discern the genuine teacher - those possessing true wisdom, those who are of the Spirit, the genuine Spirit-gifted minister of the Word.
+At the same time he underlines the criteria that will enable us to discern the gifted teacher of God's Word - those possessing true wisdom, those who are of the Spirit, the genuine Spirit-gifted minister of the Word.

 i] Counterfeit ministry is harsh and self-centred.
 Such teachers may be enthusiastic, but they disturb the unity of the church.